AnshHosabettu/AnshHosabettu/README.md

-# 👋 Hey there, I'm Ashutosh Singh!
+# 👋 Hey there, I'm Ansh Hosabettu!

 ## 🎓 Education
 - **B.Tech in Computer Science and Engineering (CSE)**